-However, this practice is possible as per the time zone where an employee works physically in a business organization following local time, otherwise, the 24 hours clock may be changed at different places of the world.
-Say, in the United States, if someone is working remotely from South Asia or South East Asia, the world time is not the same at all places pushing employees to work online as per the local time zone of the employer.
+However, this practice is possible as per the time zone where an employee works physically in a business organization following local time, otherwise, the 24-hour clock may be changed at different places of the world.
+Say, in the United States, if someone is working remotely from South Asia or South East Asia, the world time is not the same in all places pushing employees to work online as per the local time zone of the employer.

-What is more concerning regular time is the workers are given wages to as per their rate of wage already decided with the employer contract therein, in the form of the hourly wage, regular work hours, overtime hours, holiday hours, or the time in hours counted towards medical leave which is paid.
-Not only the pay packages but other benefits also correlate with the hour's input and the type of employment an employee has joined and worked in.
+What is more concerning regular time is the workers are given wages as per their rate of wage already decided with the employer contract therein, in the form of the hourly wage, regular work hours, overtime hours, holiday hours, or the time in hours counted towards medical leave which is paid.
+The pay packages and other benefits also correlate with the hour's input and the type of employment an employee has joined and worked in.

 An exempt employee is not allowed to work overtime hours and hence is not paid for that.
 Whereas a non-exempt employee is allowed to overtime work and receive the payment thereof.

-Regular time is considered a five-day workweek having 8 hours a day, making 40 hours per week, starting Monday through Friday and the following days Saturday Sunday as two off days.
+Regular time is considered a five-day workweek having 8 hours a day, making 40 hours per week, starting Monday through Friday and the following days Saturday and Sunday as two off days.
 Moreover, some State and federal offices follow four days a week as their business hours ten in numbers a day, making forty hours per week (10 hours a day multiplied to 4 days a week = 40 hours per week) and followed by three off days.
-Regular time / full-time employees are eligible toward benefits, say medical insurance, vacation time, and medical leaves / sick pay.
+Regular-time / full-time employees are eligible for benefits, say medical insurance, vacation time, and medical leaves / sick pay.

 Regular time hours for part-time employees are less than 35 hours per week, they are considered at many places for 20 hours a week.
-They are allowed to work either morning only, afternoons, or 2.5 days a week.
+They are allowed to work either morning, afternoons, or 2.5 days a week.

 The regular time for businesses is different for different concerns dependent upon the below-mentioned criteria:

-Whereas the Flextime for business also is prevalent worldwide again dependent upon the factors more or less same as described above for regular time.
-Factories and power plants do have regular time defined in 8 hourly or 6 hourly shifts for their business run reasons.
-Others, like in software houses people work from remote sites globally being online individually as well as joined in virtual groups, especially amid COVID-19 Pandemic, may have flexible hours as 6 hourly or 8 hourly continuous shifts or people might be at ease to schedule their time at the office as per their feasibility analysis until the business is not affected and the performance is acceptable.
+Whereas Flextime for business also is prevalent worldwide again dependent upon the factors more or less the same as described above for regular time.
+Factories and power plants have regular time defined in 8-hourly or 6 hourly shifts for business-run reasons.
+Others, like in software houses people work from remote sites globally being online individually as well as joining in virtual groups, especially amid the COVID-19 Pandemic, may have flexible hours as 6 hourly or 8-hourly continuous shifts or people might be at ease to schedule their time at the office as per their feasibility analysis until the business is not affected and the performance is acceptable.

-Conclusively, it is need-dependent that what business you are in, you may schedule accordingly but reward your employees judiciously.
+Conclusively, it is dependent that what business you are in, you may schedule accordingly but reward your employees judiciously.